Feeling conflicted with advice about raising a spoiled baby? Put your doubts to rest and learn what it really means to “spoil a baby.”

 He also preferred sleeping on me.
 The snuggles felt good, of course, but I could hardly get things done around the house with a sleeping baby.

-We’ve all heard that you can’t spoil a baby, but what do you do when, months later, you’re still the only one who can calm your baby?
+We’ve all heard that you can’t spoil a baby, but what do you do when, months later, you’re still the only one who can calm yours?
 When he only wants you and no one else—and cries when you so much as go anywhere without him?

-Nothing can feel as conflicting to a mom as wondering whether she’s spoiling her baby or not.
+Nothing can feel as conflicting to a parent as wondering whether she’s spoiling her baby or not.

-After three kids and hearing countless stories from moms all over, I realized that we’re actually asking the wrong question.
+After three kids and hearing countless stories from parents all over, I realized that we’re actually asking the wrong question.

 You see, no one sets out to raise spoiled kids, especially from infancy.
-We do what we have to do to get through those early months, from carrying the baby everywhere to nursing on demand.
+We do what we have to do to get through that first year, from carrying the baby everywhere to nursing on demand.
 We’re also learning as we go, figuring out what works best for us.

 So, it’s not about asking yourself whether you’re raising a spoiled baby.
 Instead, the better question is this: